15 U.S. Cities Losing Millions in Tourism Business Under Donald Trump

 Next: Foreign visitors always adored this city’s white sand beaches and nightlife.

-After New York, no city draws more foreign tourists than Miami, and the Trump slump means tens of millions in lost revenue (at minimum).
-ForwardKeys, a firm that tracks flight reservations, reported this summer that the U.S. was the only major country with bookings down in 2017.
-Some of the people who love the South Beach scene must have found a new location to visit in 2017.
-We’re guessing it wasn’t Mar-a-Lago.
+After New York, no city draws more foreign tourists than Miami, and the Trump slump meant tens of millions in lost revenue.
+ForwardKeys, a firm that tracks flight reservations, reported in summer 2017 that the U.S. was the only major country with bookings down for the year.
+Some of the people who love the South Beach scene must have found a new location to visit, and it clearly wasn’t Mar-a-Lago.

 Next: Any slump on top of a hurricane spells disaster for this economy.